The truth behind scoring “cheap” international flights for ordinary families

 Hidden City Tickets

 This tactic is all about booking tickets to an end destination, but in fact getting off the plane and not reboarding at an interim stop, normally for refuelling or picking up more passengers.
 Airlines hate this!
-In fact they have tried suing (unsuccessfully at this stage) websites that promote this behaviour.
+In fact, they have tried sueing (unsuccessfully at this stage) websites that promote this behaviour.

 Industry experts recommend either only doing this on a one-way ticket, or if it’s a multi-leg ticket only on the last leg.
 If you are concerned about penalty from the airline, don’t enter any frequent flyer numbers.
 And don’t overuse and abuse it.
 It works best if your destination is a hub city where airlines need to get planes returned to.